You ever have those nights where you just can’t fall asleep because you can’t stop thinking?

 I was failing classes.
 Not because I couldn’t do the work, but because I didn’t care to try.
 I went in and out of depression.
 I was about to attempt suicide and was fortunately stopped by my parents moments before it happened.

 I think back to this period of my life and it just blows my mind.
-6 short years later and I own 3 companies, I’m on track to be a millionaire by 21, and most importantly, I have someone so important to me that I am motivated to unbelievable levels to continue achieving success.
+6 short years later and I own 3 companies, I’ve sold millions of dollars of product, and most importantly, I have someone so important to me that I am motivated to unbelievable levels to continue achieving success.

 But I still can’t figure out how this happened.
 I started blogging for business at 14.
 I don’t know how things took off.
 It all happened too fast for me to process it.
 Don’t get me wrong, it took years.
 But the idea that 5 years later I’d be making a full-time living online, connecting with more than 1000 new people each day through all my various web ventures, and sharing this special bond with a child is just unfathomable.